 What is Cherry Leaf Spot?

 Leaf spots on cherries are caused by the fungus Blumeriella jaapi.
 The disease is also known as “yellow leaf” or “shot hole” disease and also affects plums.
-English Morello cherry trees are most commonly afflicted with leaf spot, and the disease is considered to be serious in the Midwest, New England states and into Canada.
-The disease is so prevalent is has been estimated to infect 80% of eastern United States orchards.
+English Morello cherry trees are most commonly afflicted with leaf spot, and the disease is considered to be serious in the Midwest, New England states, and Canada.
+The disease is so prevalent that it has been estimated to infect 80% of eastern United States orchards.
 The disease must be controlled annually lest it overtake the orchard, which can reduce yields by almost 100%.

 Symptoms of a Cherry Tree with Leaf Spot

 The fungus overwinters in dead leaves and then in the spring, apothecia develop.
 These lesions are small, round, red to purplish to start and as the disease progresses, merge and turn brown.
 The centers of the lesions may fall out and give the leaf the characteristic “shot hole” appearance.
 The “shot hole” appearance is more common on sour cherries than sweet varieties.

 Older leaves yellow prior to dropping from the tree and severely infected trees may become defoliated by the middle of summer.
 Spores are produced on the underside of leaf lesions and look like a white to pinkish mass at the center of the lesion.
 The spores are then ejected during rain events starting at petal fall.